FAQ Buying Guide · 8 min read · Updated May 2026

 2. 2Compare the seat cost: a Bloomberg Terminal runs ~$24,000 / year per seat with per-data-feed licensing on top.
 TradingWizard has a free Starter tier and a $99 / month Ultimate tier with full AI access.

-3. 3Test signal-to-trade latency: TradingWizard wires Kai-AI insights directly into the autonomous bot engine, so signals become trades without manual workflow.
+3. 3Test signal-to-trade latency: TradingWizard wires Wiz-AI insights directly into the bot engine, so a signal becomes a fully specified paper setup without manual workflow.

-4. 4Validate against your own workflow on the 14-day free trial before committing to a paid tier.
+4. 4Validate against your own workflow on the free Starter tier before committing to a paid tier (Pro is $1 for your first month if you want the full feature set).

 What good looks like

 A retail trader running Bloomberg might spend ~$20,000 / year per seat and still manually filter data for relevance to a retail-size book.
-With TradingWizard's free Starter tier, the same trader receives AI-curated signals on the same news / earnings / sentiment feeds, and on Ultimate they get autonomous-bot execution on top — all for a tiny fraction of the Bloomberg cost.
+With TradingWizard's free Starter tier, the same trader receives AI-curated signals on the same news / earnings / sentiment feeds, and on Ultimate they get the full bot engine on top — all for a tiny fraction of the Bloomberg cost.

 Bottom line

-By wiring 24/7 autonomous bots into the same AI insights, TradingWizard collapses the Bloomberg workflow (read → analyze → place order in your broker) into a single step at retail pricing.
+By wiring always-ready autonomous bots into the same AI insights, TradingWizard collapses the Bloomberg workflow (read, analyze, decide) into a single step at retail pricing.

 FAQ 03